By Christopher Brown – OCDCarCare.com

 If the bare hand cannot detect the presence of topical bonded contamination alone, then get some help.
 Grab a plastic produce bag or a similar THIN bag and put it over your hand.
 Run the plastic covered hand over the painted surface and note the tactile feel and sound.
 A smooth surface will allow the hand to glide over easily and with no noise.
 A contaminated surface will offer a good amount of drag on the hand and the sound of the contaminants against the plastic will be noticeable.

-Tree Sap is a topical paint defect, occurs when sap droplets or smaller particles of liquid sap collect on a vehicle surface.
+Tree Sap, a topical paint defect, occurs when sap droplets, or smaller particles of liquid sap, collect on vehicle surfaces.
 No matter the form, tree sap adheres to a surface and hardens, creating a hard topical particulate.

 Tree Sap removal methods depend on how long the sap has sat on the surface.
-Methods include: washing with warm soapy water wash, or topical decontamination with a clay bar.
-Chemical based solutions also help to dissolve the sap’s bond to paint.
-Sometimes, mixing methods is necessary to remove the most stubborn tree sap.
+Methods include: washing with warm soapy water, IPA (isopropyl alcohol), or topical decontamination with a clay bar.
+Chemical based solvents may help to dissolve the sap’s bond to paint.
+Sometimes mixing sap removal methods is necessary to fully eliminate stubborn tree sap from a variety of automotive surfaces.

 Paint Transfer Marks or Paint Scuffs